jtomchak/Learning-React/README.md

 ## How do we update state?

-## Issuss of state, it's complicated
+## Issuses of state, it's complicated

 ## Redux, as a possible solution
   * Defined